October 5th to 8th 2026, at Mishkenot HaShan'ananim (Konrad Adenauer Conference Center)

 B) Chair: Mohammed Najjar, Independent Researcher Amman

-Die deutsche Gemeinde in Jerusalem von den Anfängen bis 1948, Jacob Eisler (to be confirmed)
+20:00 Die deutsche Gemeinde in Jerusalem von den Anfängen bis 1948, Jacob Eisler

 7th October, Wednesday